rajeshguptan/resume/index.md

 **Application Architect / Principal Backend Developer**

 I have over 20 years enterprise software development experience including both startups and S&P500 Companies.
 My primary experience has been with Java and Backend but I have also worked with Javascript / Typescript in frontend and backend as well.
 I am adaptable to new technologies and frameworks and believe you need to keep learning in software development profession.
 Working collaboratively to bring value to the business is what I strive for.
-In my career, I have learned from many talented professionals, and I carry those lessons with me.
-I enjoy problem solving and keep abrest of current software development trends.
+In my career, I have learned from many talented professionals and carry those lessons forward.
+I enjoy problem solving and keep abreast of current software development trends.

 ---
 ## Professional Experiences